 The Group's sustainability efforts are entrusted to the Chairman and Executive Director by the Board of Directors.
-The Chairman and Executive Director together with each business unit head ensures sustainability is taken into consideration in all business dealings and practices.
+SMIS's Sustainability Committee, led by the Chairman and Executive Director oversees the planning and execution of sustainability strategies to ensure that the sustainability matters are implemented throughout our business operations.